CtrlAltMech/sspush/README.md

 ## Stuff in the works

-- Add argument/options to select a photo, desktop notifications, default image format.Add argument/options to select a photo, desktop notifications, default image format, option to trigger screenshot utility through script.
+- Add desktop notifications option and an option to trigger your screenshot utility through the script.
-- Better error handling.
+- General code refactoring.
-- General code refactoring
+- Add color.
-- Make it so the screenshots do not need to be renamed locally and then pushed, but rather randomized at the destination.
+- Format more according to [Google style guide](https://google.github.io/styleguide/shellguide.html#s7-naming-conventions)